DIALECTICAL BEHAVIOURAL THERAPY

 Discover How DBT Can Support Your Mental Health

-At Bhatia Psychology Group, we use DBT, among other forms of talk therapy, to help you reach your personal goals, reframe obstacles that you may be experiencing, and bring harmony into your personal relationships.
-DBT is a powerful tool that has been found to help those who are struggling with the following conditions:
+At Bhatia Psychology Group, many of our therapists offer DBT-informed therapy.
+It can be a powerful tool that has been found to help those who are struggling with the following conditions:

 Borderline Personality Disorder